karu-lk/VisitorExpress/README.md

 * [Istanbul](https://github.com/gotwarlost/istanbul) for test coverage
   * with [Remap Istanbul](https://github.com/SitePen/remap-istanbul) for remapping Javascript to TypeScript coverage
 * [SystemJS Builder](https://github.com/systemjs/builder) or [Webpack](https://webpack.github.io/) for module bundling in production
+* ASP.NET Core

 ## Prerequisites
 You need to have [Node.js and npm](https://nodejs.org/en/)
 - Support Node v4 - latest
 - Support npm v3 - latest
+- Visual Studio 2015 for the API project

 [Global Gulp CLI](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) is not required, since you can map them to npm scripts, but a nice to have for development purpose.